 Liberalization of foreign trade

 The banking system is organized according to international standards, with functional supervision, minimum capital requirements and market discipline.
-Poland is the single-largest banking market in Central and Eastern Europe, and its €427.17 billion of assets constitute about a third of the region’s assets (European Commission 2017).
-In 2022, it was divided into 30 commercial banks, 511 cooperative banks and 37 branches of credit institutions.
+Poland is the single largest banking market in Central and Eastern Europe, and its roughly €670 billion in assets (or 95.7% of GDP) account for about one-third of the region’s assets.
+In 2024, it comprised 29 commercial banks (most of them still under foreign ownership despite actions by the previous PiS government to repolonize the banking sector) and 492 cooperative banks, according to the Polish Financial Oversight Commission.

 Banking system